neonix20b/ox-ai-workers/README.md

 class MyTool
   include OxAiWorkers::ToolDefinition

+  attr_accessor :messages

   def initialize
+    @messages = []

-    define_function :hello_world, description: "Says hello to someone" do property :name, type: "string", description: "Name to greet" # Default required: true property :age, type: ["integer", "null"], description: "Age of the person" # Default required: true end end
+    define_function :hello_world, description: "Says hello to someone" do property :name, type: "string", description: "Name to greet" # Default required: true property :age, type: ["integer", "null"], description: "Age of the person" # Default required: true, can be null so it's optional end end

   def hello_world(name:)
+    @messages << "Greeted #{name}"
     "Hello, #{name}!"
   end

+  # The context method provides information to assistants using this tool before each request
+  def context
+    return nil if @messages.empty?
+    "Tool activity log:\n#{@messages.join("\n")}"
   end
+end
 ```

 The `define_function` method accepts an optional `strict` parameter (defaults to `true`) that controls whether additional properties are allowed in the input.
 When `strict: true` (default), the schema will include `additionalProperties: false`, enforcing that only defined properties can be used.
+Tools can also implement a `context` method that returns information to be included in assistant conversations before each request, which is particularly useful when multiple assistants share a common tool to maintain shared state or history.

 ### Working with Files and Images